-Grip knife handle firmly.
-Use thumb to depress one side of release tab on back of sheath, then pull knife free from sheath.
+- Use your thumb to depress one side of the release tab located on the back of the sheath.

-Step 1: Wrap blade in masking tape to prevent damaging the titanium coating.
+Step 1: Wrap blade in masking tape to prevent damage to the titanium coating.

-Step 2: Use a 2.5 mm hex wrench to remove the two fasteners on the handle.
+Step 2: Use a 2.5 mm hex wrench to remove the two fasteners securing the handle.

 NOTE: Do not attempt to pull knife apart by hand.

 To reassemble your knife after cleaning, follow these steps: